 It's common to think of your heart as an insulated powerhouse though recent medical research tells us that our hearts are in fact linked with our brains and impacted by the environment around us.
 Your cardiovascular system reacts to air and noise pollution, for instance.
 Sudden shock or loss can stop your heart.
 Science now tells us that pollution, shock, ongoing stress and emotional health all carry potentially deadly cardiovascular impact.
 Is it time to update your heart health strategy?

 1 in 3 Americans have heart or blood vessel disease according to the Environmental Protection Agency (EPA) and many people aren't yet aware of their condition.
-Why an environmental agency tracking cardiac statistics?
+Why is an environmental agency tracking cardiac statistics?
 Because air pollution generates particulate matter that's well known for causing respiratory illness but less knows to be behind heart attacks, blood clots, strokes, heart rhythm abnormalities and heart failure.
 Do you live on a busy road?
 Are you near a railroad, port or industry?
 Are you exposed to summer fires?
 All these areas produce high particulate matter with the ability to cause heart and cardiovascular problems over time.
 Air Quality warnings are not just for people with frail health we all benefit by knowing when we're in danger from particulate matter.
 Tips for protecting yourself: workout in the early morning not midday, set your car vents to recirculated air, buy an indoor air purifier, and check the Air Quality index in your area.